Dmitriyrus99/custom-erpnext/ferum_custom/docs/integrations.md

 - The system uses the bot to send messages to users or group chats for certain events.
 - For example:

-### New Service Request
+### New Issue

-- send a message to a Telegram group “Service Team” with summary (“New Request #123 from Client X: [issue]”).
+- send a message to a Telegram group “Service Team” with summary (“New Issue #123 from Client X: [issue]”).
 - Or directly message the assigned engineer if assignment is immediate.

 Emergency Request: send high-priority alert to perhaps a pinned message or special group of on-call engineers.

 New Invoice: send a message to Admin (“Invoice #INV-0005 uploaded by PM John for Project ACME, amount $5000.”).

-### Report submitted
+### Timesheet submitted

-- notify admin/PM (“Engineer Mark submitted Service Report SR-00010 for Request #123.
+- notify admin/PM (“Engineer Mark submitted Timesheet TS-00010 for Issue #123.
+Please review.”).
-- Please review.”).

 - These are done by the backend when those events happen, using the Telegram API (Aiogram provides methods like bot.send_message(chat_id, text)).
 - The challenge is knowing chat IDs: for individual notifications, the user’s Telegram ID must be known (the system might store a mapping in a doctype or a simple database linking ERPNext user to Telegram user ID).